-It really helps ward off infection in wounds and calms inflammation from insect bites and other allergic skin reactions.
+We have used it to ward off wound infections and calm inflammation from insect bites and other allergic skin reactions.

 However, the more I learn about noni, the more I am enticed to find ways to cook with it despite its extremely bitter taste and off-putting smell.

-I hope to expand my list of recipes beyond Vegan Goat Cheese over time.
+Over time, I hope to expand my list of recipes beyond Vegan Goat Cheese.
 Here's a sampling of possibilities for the daring.
 Let me know if you create any recipes of your own from this list!

 Enjoyed this post?
 Leave a comment, rate ⭐⭐⭐⭐⭐ it, and follow @poppyswildkitchen on Instagram.
 Aloha!